CoderCo-Learning/devops-learning/challenges/OverTheWireGame/L9_L10 Solution.md

 ```
 ls or ll
 ```
-Since the hint indicated its preceeded by several '=' we can use grep (global regular expression print) to search and match to what we specify
+## Since the hint indicated its preceded by several '=' we can use grep (global regular expression print) to search and match to what we specify
 ```
 cat data.txt | strings | grep ==
 ```